lukaszkups/lukaszkups-old/content/blog/0016_loading_google_graph_libraries_like_a_file.md

 </code>
 </pre>

-And that little hack solved our problem - enjoy!
+And that little hack solved the problem - enjoy!

 -- ł.